ArchontisKostis/fire-alarm-arduino/README.md

 Once the upload process is complete, the code will be running on your Arduino board and the fire alarm system will be ready for use (assuming you have assembled the hardware components according to the circuit diagram).

+## ⚠️ Disclaimer

+This fire alarm system is a homemade project and **has not been tested or certified by any official body**.
+It is intended for educational and experimental purposes only and **should not be relied upon as a sole means of fire detection**. \
+If you detect a fire using this system, **you should immediately evacuate the area and call emergency services**.
+The developer of this system is not responsible for any damages or injuries that may result from the use of this system.
+Use at your own risk.

 ## 💻 Further Reading
 For more information on using Git and Github, you can refer to the [Git Documentation](https://git-scm.com/doc) and the [Github Documentation](https://docs.github.com/). \
 For more information on using Arduino, you can refer to the [Arduino Documentation](https://docs.arduino.cc/) and the [Arduino Reference](https://www.arduino.cc/reference/en/)